 An overview

-That’s where proctoring steps in.
-But not all proctoring is built the same.
+That’s where proctoring steps in, but not all proctoring systems are built the same.
 Some companies still rely on a human sitting behind a screen, watching every candidate in real time.
 Others have moved toward AI-driven systems that monitor assessments automatically.
 Both approaches aim to protect assessment integrity, yet they work in fundamentally different ways.

 Let’s break down what each method brings to the table, where they fall short, and why the industry is leaning heavily toward one over the other.